Trustless-Work/Product/reclaim-protocol-integration/README.md

 ```

 but it's up to us how to store proof (except `signedClaim` part which used in validating the proof):
-so `parameters` contain info we want to validate, like username or whatever
+so `parameters` contain info we want to check before validating proof, like username or whatever
 and in some cases we should not store it publicly (eg. last transaction of the bank account)

 `context` field is fully custom